 The carbohydrates stored in the liver as glycogen are broken down into glucose and released into the blood to maintain glucose levels.

 Storage of Vitamins and Minerals

 Vitamins A, D, E, K, and B12 are stored in the liver.
 It also stores iron in the form of ferritin to form new red blood cells.

 Bile helps in the digestion of proteins.

-The compounds such as hormones, alcohol, etc are filtered by the liver from blood.
+The compounds such as hormones, alcohol, etc are filtered by the liver from the blood.